SAP-samples/cloud-espm-cloud-native/README.md

 ### Security Implementation

-* Run command `cf marketplace` and check the service and plan names  for XSUAA backing service.
+* Run command `cf marketplace` and check the service and plan names for the Authorization and Trust Management (XSUAA) service.
 Check if service `xsuaa` and plan `application` exists.

-* Create XSUAA service instance with `application` plan by running the command `cf create-service xsuaa application espm-xsuaa -c xs-security.json`
+* Create a service instance of the Authorization and Trust Management service with `application` plan by running the command `cf create-service xsuaa application espm-xsuaa -c xs-security.json`

+* Create a service instance of the Authorization and Trust Management service with `application` plan by running the command `cf create-service xsuaa application espm-xsuaa-tax -c xs-security-tax.json`

 #### Setup Role collections

-The ESPM application defines a role template called as `Retailer` in the xs-security.json.
-This role template is to define a role collection called as `Retailer`.
-This Retailer role collection is required by a user to accept Sales Orders.
-Creation of Sales Orders can be done by anonymous users.
-More information on adding roles to role collection is [here](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/7596a0bdab4649ac8a6f6721dc72db19.html) .
+The ESPM application defines a role template called as `Retailer` and a role collection called as `Retailer-RoleCollection` in the application security description (xs-security.json).
+Users need this Retailer role collection to accept sales orders.
+Creation of sales orders can be done by anonymous users.
+For more information about adding roles to role collection, see [Add Roles to Role Collections](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/fe750543788a40b79a49854590ad0b11.html) in the documentation for SAP Cloud Platform.

-To create `Retailer` role collection follow the steps below

- - In your Cloud Foundry account, in the left pane select Role collections under the Security tab.

- - Add a new Role collection named, "Retailer"

- - Click on the newly created "Retailer "role collection and add new Role.

- - Select the application identifier name similar to the one you have given in the xs-security.json file.

- - Select the role template and assign the Role you have created in the previous step.

 #### Assign Role to the user

 We need to assign the role which we have created in the previous step to the user.
-More information on assigning role collection is [here](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/9e1bf57130ef466e8017eab298b40e5e.html) .
+For more information about assigning role collections, see [Assign Role Collections](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/9e1bf57130ef466e8017eab298b40e5e.html) in the documentation for SAP Cloud Platform.

- - In your account, in the left pane select "Trust Configuration" under the Security tab.
+ - In your Subaccount, navigate to Security > Trust Configuration.

  - Click on the default IDP service.

- - Enter username/email and click on the add Assignment button.
+ - Enter the e-mail address of the user and choose Show Assignments.

+ - Choose Assign Role Collection

- - Select the Role as "Retailer" to assign it to the user.
+ - Select the role Retailer to assign it to the user.

 ### Enterprise Messaging Service Creation